-Undergarments must be worn at all times.
-They are not to be visible or show through clothing.
+Undergarments must be always worn.
+They are not to be visible through clothing.

 Hair

 Students must keep their hair clean and in a fashion that does not present a safety hazard.
 Hair must be arranged neatly away from the face and off the collar.
 Long hair must be worn in a way that does not interfere with the students' ability to perform the task required by his/her clinical role.
 Faculty reserves the right to determine appropriateness.